loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ## How is kube-loxilb different from loxi-ccm ?

-Another loxilb component known ass [loxi-ccm](https://github.com/loxilb-io/loxi-ccm) also provides implementation of kubernetes load-balancer spec but it runs as a part of cloud-provider and provides load-balancer life-cycle management as part of it.
+Another loxilb component known as [loxi-ccm](https://github.com/loxilb-io/loxi-ccm) also provides implementation of kubernetes load-balancer spec but it runs as a part of cloud-provider and provides load-balancer life-cycle management as part of it.
 If one does not need a cloud-provider or wants to integrate loxilb with their existing cloud-provider, one can use or include loxi-ccm as a part of it.
 If not kube-loxilb is the right component to use.

 kube-loxilb is a standalone implementation of kubernetes load-balancer spec which does not depend on cloud-provider.
 It runs as a kube-system deployment and provisions load-balancer based on load-balancer class.
 It only acts on load-balancers for the LB classes that is provided by itself.
 This also allows us to have different load-balancers working together in the same K8s environment.